Quadrant vs Twelve Labs

 - Who is it best for?

-- It is best for media companies and developers working with video content.
+- It is best suited for developers and media companies needing advanced video content search and indexing.

 | Info | Quadrant | Twelve Labs |